presentation

 In the book Pakal, the Ancient Astronaut, we explore the design elements of the Pakal sculpture found at Palenque, Mexico.
 We have analyzed and illustrated the design elements of the Pakal sculpture from the perspective of simple mechanics.
 We have given movement to the elements within the sculpture's image and in that manner see appear something that resembles a space craft.
 Obviously, such a rendering of the sculpture may be viewed critically, since from our knowledge about history, there is nothing in the historical record about the existence of spacecraft; at least, nothing specifically identified as such.
 However, in the visual rendering of Pakal's vehicle, a geometrical analysis seems to offer more of a solution to the enigma, than a semantic rendering of ancient texts.

-Purchase and download this Earth/matriX eBook
+Purchase and download in Amazon

 ISBN 1-58616-189-X PDF file,